FORTH-ICS-INSPIRE/artemis/README.md

 * Real-time monitoring of the changes in the BGP routes of the network's prefixes.
 * Real-time detection and notifications of BGP prefix hijacking attacks/events of the following types: exact-prefix type-0/1, sub-prefix of any type, and squatting attacks.
-* Automatic/custom tagging of detected BGP hijack events.
+* Automatic/custom tagging of detected BGP hijack events (ongoing, resolved, ignored, under mitigation, withdrawn and outdated).
 * Manual or manually controlled mitigation of BGP prefix hijacking attacks.
 * Comprehensive web interface.
 * Configuration file editable by the operator (directly or via the web interface),